thaskoo/codeX_ReleaseOneNarrativeWorkbook/README.md

 If you can create about 5 different javascript file (.js) files to get more comfortable with Javascript on the command line.

+## Node intro

 ## Asyncronous

 One thing to note is that Node JS is asyncronous by nature and a concept using call backs is used heavily.

+It does take some time to get use to, but you will get there.

 ##Introduce the Node API